gustapp/ganimedes-chatbot/README.md

 ### **Run Tests**

-Currently, this project uses **Jest** to run its *Unit Tests* for each cloud functions.
-The tests consists basically on mocked calls (*mock folder*).
+Currently, the tests consists basically on mocked calls (*mock folder*).

-To run the test, execute the previous section steps from **1** to **4**.
-After that, execute the following at *functions folder*:
+To run a test, execute the previous section steps from **1** to **4**.
+After that, execute the following command with the mocked call you want to simulate.

-> `npm run test`

-curl -X POST -H "Content-Type: application/json" -d @./functions/test/mock/getConceptDescription.json http://localhost:5000/dialogflow-fulfillment
+`curl -X POST -H "Content-Type: application/json" -d @./functions/test/mock/getConceptDescription.json http://localhost:5000/dialogflow-fulfillment`

 ### **TODOS**